elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/basic-javascript-questions-answers.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> When a language is high-level, it
-      means it is built without requiring detailed knowledge of the underlying computer.
-For example, managing memory, knowing what processor is running, and keeping track of things like pointers are not necessary.
-High-level programming languages are easier to write and manage because they are platform-independent.
+      <strong>Interview Response:</strong> When a language is high level, it means that it is built without requiring detailed knowledge of the underlying computer.
+For example, memory management, knowing which processor is running, and keeping track of things like pointers are unnecessary.
+High-level programming languages ​​are easier to write and maintain because they are platform independent.
     </div>
   </div>
 </details>